Finding Your Way. Focus on the important things in life.

-The first question: what is your passion?
+1. What is your passion?

 Seriously, take five minutes to stop and think about it.
-With today’s fast-track world, five minutes can encompass e-mail, FB, and text messaging at the same time.
+With today’s fast-track world, five minutes can encompass e-mail, FB, and text messaging.
+At the same time.
 But for now…give just five minutes.

 It can be anything.
 Is it your kids?
 It’s completely okay for it to be.
 It’s also completely okay to love your kids, want the best for them, but have another passion in life.
 One of the best things about life is that it’s NOT either/or.